ono-midori/ono-midori.github.io/techs/zguide.md

 #### Building a Multithreaded Stack and API

-The client stack we’ve used so far isn’t smart enough to handle this protocol properly.
+The client stack we've used so far isn't smart enough to handle this protocol properly.
 As soon as we start doing heartbeats, we need a client stack that can run in a background thread.
-In the Freelance pattern at the end of Chapter 4 - Reliable Request-Reply Patterns we used a multithreaded API but didn’t explain it in detail.
+In the Freelance pattern at the end of Chapter 4 - Reliable Request-Reply Patterns we used a multithreaded API but didn't explain it in detail.
 It turns out that multithreaded APIs are quite useful when you start to make more complex ZeroMQ protocols like CHP.

 ![](./pics/zmq/fig63.png)

 If you make a nontrivial protocol and you expect applications to implement it properly, most developers will get it wrong most of the time.
-You’re going to be left with a lot of unhappy people complaining that your protocol is too complex, too fragile, and too hard to use.
+You're going to be left with a lot of unhappy people complaining that your protocol is too complex, too fragile, and too hard to use.
 Whereas if you give them a simple API to call, you have some chance of them buying in.

 Our multithreaded API consists of a frontend object and a background agent, connected by two PAIR sockets.
 Connecting two PAIR sockets like this is so useful that your high-level binding should probably do what CZMQ does, which is package a “create new thread with a pipe that I can use to send messages to it” method.